How to Get a Single Source of Truth in Marketing

 Tracking restrictions from privacy regulators

-Privacy changes, such as Apple’s ATT and the demise of third-party cookies, have further complicated marketing measurement.
+Privacy changes, such as Apple’s ATT and cookie restrictions, have further complicated marketing measurement.

 These changes have made it more difficult to track and collect user data across platforms and devices, complicating the maintenance of a single source of truth.